 |

-So You Want to be
+So You Want to Be on the Radio

 (1947)

-Joe McDoakes and wifey love radio show contests,
+Joe McDoakes and Wifey love radio show contests,

-but something seems to interfere every time they participate |
+but something seems to interfere every time they participate (George

 |